Opposite Is Not Different: The Cosine-Similarity Bug in CLIP and Contrastive Learning

 max difference cos2θ=0 uv \boxed{\;\text{max difference} \;\Longleftrightarrow\; \cos^2 \theta = 0 \;\Longleftrightarrow\; \mathbf{u} \perp \mathbf{v}\;}

-OpenAI’s CLIP is trained with InfoNCE — a softmax contrastive loss over a batch of NN image-text pairs:
+The natural first test is the loss behind the most famous embedding space in the field.
+OpenAI’s CLIP is trained with InfoNCE, a softmax contrastive loss over a batch of NN image-text pairs:

 LCLIP=1Nilogexp(simii/τ)kexp(simik/τ).\mathcal{L}_\text{CLIP} = -\frac{1}{N}\sum_i \log \frac{\exp(\mathrm{sim}_{ii}/\tau)}{\sum_k \exp(\mathrm{sim}_{ik}/\tau)}.